helLf1nGer/MeetNote/README.md

    - Create an access token at https://hf.co/settings/tokens

 6. Set up environment variables:
 - Create a `.env` file in the project root
    - Add the following lines:
      ```
      HUGGING_FACE_AUTH_TOKEN=your_huggingface_token
      GROQ_API_KEY=your_groq_api_key
      ```
+   - To obtain a Groq API key:
+     a.
+Go to [https://console.groq.com/](https://console.groq.com/) and sign up for an account
+     b.
+Once logged in, navigate to the API Keys section
+     c.
+Create a new API key and copy it
+     d.
+Paste the key as the value for `GROQ_API_KEY` in your `.env` file

 ### Package-specific Notes